TimRotich/electroMarket/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within S-Cart ecommerce, please send an e-mail to Lanh Le via lanhktc@gmail.com.
+If you discover a security vulnerability within electroMarket, please send an e-mail to rotich.tim1@gmail.com.
 All security vulnerabilities will be promptly addressed.